 Eggnog Jelly Shots . . . the vote is split!!!
-(But I luvs it so I's posting it . . . )
+(But we love it so we're posting it . . . )

 News Flash!
 The holidays are here!!!
 Oh, wait, all of you probably KNOW THAT ALREADY.
 That particular alert is just for me . . .